-It’s important to understand the other potential charges of carrying a firearm without a license, the exceptions to the rule, and how to obtain a firearm license in PA.
+That said, it’s important to understand other potential consequences of carrying a firearm without a license, the exceptions to the rule, and how to obtain a firearm license in PA.

 Misdemeanor Gun Charges

-- You were carrying a concealed firearm in your car or person without a license; and
+- You were carrying a concealed firearm in your car or on your person without a license; and

 - You didn’t commit any other criminal offenses; and